 This book provides a detailed exposition of field theoretical methods as applied to zero temperature Fermi liquids.
-Special attention is paid to the concept of quasiparticles in normal Fermi liquids.
-The book emphasizes methods and concepts more than specific applications.
+It is a product of a course taught in 1959–1960 at the University of Paris in the "Troisieme Cycle" of Theoretical and Solid-State Physics.

 This long-standing, widely respected series was founded in 1961 in an effort to put forward coherent works that summarize developments in the most active and interesting areas of physics.
 It continues to serve that need, including textbooks, monographs, lecture notes, and professional manuals that aid in offering synthetic, authoritative accounts of the present state of the art in key subject areas of wide interest to physicists.
 The caliber of authors published in the series speaks to the high standards of its publication: R. P. Feynman, D. Pines, L. P. Kadanoff, R. Hofstadter, J. Schwinger, and many others.

 New books in the series are commissioned by invitation.
 Authors are also welcome to contact the publisher, Lou Chosen, Executive Editor, [email protected], to discuss new title ideas.